dizukl/UKL-DIZApps/README.md

 [![Query result example](./doc/doc002_small.png)](./doc/doc002.png)

-#### Using the app REST interface with generic tools
+#### Using the app via REST interface
-You may call the query interface of the app via generic REST calls.
-Parameters have to be provided via POST method.
+Instead of using the app GUI via web browser, you may call the query interface of the app via REST calls.
+So you could integrate the app into a tool chain, for example to convert FHIR search query results to CSV format "on the fly".

+Parameters for the REST calls have to be provided via POST method.

 |Parameter name|Example value|
 |---|---|